BSSc (CUHK); PhD (Ohio)

 Shatin, N.T., Hong Kong

 Prof. Kalok Chan is Wei Lun Professor of Finance and Chairman of the Department of Finance at The Chinese University of Hong Kong (CUHK) Business School.
 He was the Dean of CUHK Business School from 2014 to 2019.

-Prof. Chan joined CUHK Business School in November 2014, from his previous role as Chair Professor of Finance and Acting Dean of the Hong Kong University of Science and Technology (HKUST), where he has served as the Head of Finance Department (2003-2013) and Acting Dean of HKUST Business School (2013-14).
-He was the Founding Director of the HKUST-NYU Stern Joint Master in Global Finance programme, and had established the Value Partners Centre for Investing.
-He was Associate Professor of Finance at Arizona State University prior to joining HKUST.
+Before he joined CUHK Business School in 2014, Prof. Chan was the Synergis-Geoffrey Yeh Professor of Finance at the Hong Kong University of Science and Technology (HKUST), where he has served as the Head of Finance Department (2003-2013) and Acting Dean of HKUST Business School (2013-14).
+He was the Founding Director of the HKUST-NYU Stern Joint Master in Global Finance programme.
+Prior to joining HKUST, he was an Associate Professor of Finance at Arizona State University.

 Prof. Chan obtained his BSSc in Economics from CUHK, and PhD in Finance from Ohio State University.
-As a leading scholar and a prominent researcher, Prof. Chan has had numerous publications in top ranked finance journals, and has been ranked as the top finance researcher in the Asia-Pacific region by the Pacific-Basin Finance Journal, most recently in 2011.
+As a leading scholar and a prominent researcher, Prof. Chan has had numerous publications in top ranked finance journals, and has been ranked as the top finance researcher in the Asia-Pacific region.
 His research interests focus on dynamics of asset prices, derivatives, market micro-structure, and international financial markets.

 Investment and Asset Pricing